2004 Nazran raid

-The Nazran raid was a large-scale raid carried out in the Republic of Ingushetia, Russia on the night of June 21–22, 2004, by a group of Chechen militants led by Chechen commanders Shamil Basayev and Dokku Umarov.
-Basayev's main goal, besides capturing a large cache of weapons, was a show of strength.
+The Nazran raid was a large-scale raid carried out in the Republic of Ingushetia, Russia on the night of June 21–22, 2004, by a group of Chechen militants led by Chechen commanders Shamil Basaev and Dokka Umarov.
+Basaev's main goal, besides capturing a large cache of weapons, was a show of strength.
 The attack by Chechen fighters on the Ingush city of Nazran is associated with the bad attitude of the Ingush authorities towards Chechen refugees.

 Attacks

 The overnight attacks targeted 15 government buildings in the former Ingush capital and the largest city, Nazran, and three settlements located on the Baku-Rostov highway that crosses the republic from east to west (Karabulak, Sleptsovskaya and Yandare).
 The attacking force had some Ingush militants.
 The targets of simultaneous attacks included the Interior Ministry (MVD) headquarters with an arms depot, an FSB border guard unit, the municipal police headquarters, barracks of the OMON special police, police stations and checkpoints.
 The attackers also tried but failed to free 50 prisoners from a temporary jail and dispersed at 3 a.m., before a column of federal army troops managed to reach Nazran just after dawn at 4 a.m.
 One Russian military convoy was also ambushed en route from North Ossetia and suffered casualties.

 The raid lasted nearly five hours, and the raiders withdrew almost unscathed and with two truckloads with 1,177 seized firearms.
 The Interior Ministry building and Nazran train station were burned down.
 Ingush officials said the rebels took some 20 hostages, mostly traffic police officers.

 The day before the attack, Chechen separatist leader Aslan Maskhadov, speaking for RFE/RL, claimed rebels are "going to switch to offensive warfare".
 In July 2004, Maskhadov publicly accepted responsibility for the attack and promised more similar attacks.